aoboturov/loresmt-nlprocessing/paper/Reviews.md

 If the paper is reporting a strongly negative result, this should, if possible, be made clear in the abstract or the introduction; it is not immediately obvious that this is the case.

+### Response
++ Regarding the language identification - we have expanded introduction to the section `Prior Language Pair Information` to explain that the sheer size of models representations, total training time and amount and diversity of training data would make pre-training a non-viable option.